 What Does Leasehold Mean in Gibraltar?

 When you buy a leasehold property, you are buying the right to occupy that property for a set number of years.
-The land itself is owned by someone else: usually either the Gibraltar government or a private freeholder.
+The land itself is owned by someone else: either the Gibraltar government or a private freeholder.
 At the end of the lease term, ownership would theoretically revert to the freeholder, though in practice leases are usually extended long before they run out.

 Why Is Most Gibraltar Property Leasehold?